travis-ci/docs-travis-ci-com/user/reference/osx.md

 xctool: command not found
 ```

+`brew upgrade` also fails if the package is not installed on the build image.

-This is intended behaviour from Homebrew's side, but you can get around it by using [`brew bundle`](https://github.com/Homebrew/homebrew-bundle) or by first checking if the command needs an upgrade with `brew outdated`
+This is intended behaviour from Homebrew's side, but you can get around it by using [`brew bundle`](https://github.com/Homebrew/homebrew-bundle) or by using `brew install`.

 #### `brew bundle`